Tequintavirus

+Bacteriophage phB7 built from individual pdbs and cryoEMs with UCSF Chimera software.

 Tequintavirus (synonyms T5-like phages, T5-like viruses, T5likevirus) is a genus of viruses in the family Demerecviridae.
 Bacteria serve as the natural host, with transmission achieved through passive diffusion.
 The genus contains 70 species.

 Structure

 Tequintaviruses are nonenveloped, with a head and tail.
 The head is icosahedral (T=13) and is about 90 nm in diameter.
 The tail is about 180 nm long, 9 nm wide.
 It has three long, kinked terminal fibers around 120 nm in length, and a single straight central fiber attached to a conical tip.